Combine Indian restaurant spice mix, kasoor methi, chili powder and salt in a small bowl.

-When the oil starts to shimmer in the garlic ginger paste.
+When the oil starts to shimmer in the garlic ginger paste and the green chilies.
 Cook it, stirring constantly, until it stops sputtering.

 Turn down the heat and add the spice mix.
 This is the critical step.
 Stir it constantly for 30 seconds.
 If it starts to darken lift the pan off the heat.
 You want the spice mix to cook in the oil but not burn.

 Turn the heat up to medium high.
 Add the diluted tomato paste and stir until bubbles form (the oil will likely separate).
 This takes around 30 seconds to one minute depending on the heat.